Using Cruit Foundational Assets

 Experienced people often think adding more details means adding more value, which clutters the document and hides their best achievements.

 Start by removing all design and just listing your career points as raw facts.
 This "Logic First" method helps you clearly see which achievements are truly important signals and which are just old details that don't help your next move.
-By looking at your history as data, you focus only on what a new employer really cares about.
+Treating your history as data keeps you focused on what a new employer actually cares about.

 If you can't explain the value of a past job in one short sentence, it takes up too much space on your page.